nvoulgaris/blog/content/post/should-ai-write-your-code.md

 - **Letting AI lead the design**: You should be acting like an architect and AI should be following your lead, not the other way around.

 - **Not building enough context**: Poor output often comes from missing domain info, surrounding code, or constraints.
-Invest time in giving the tool the right context — and refine it as the session progresses.
+Invest time in giving the tool the right context and refine it as the session progresses.

 - **Writing lazy prompts**: The quality of the result is directly reflected in the quality of the prompt.
 Assuming that AI "will understand" is a fundamental mistake.
 Investing effort in writing a high-quality prompt always pays off.
 A follow-up post will dive deeper into this.

 - **Overusing AI**: If the cost of reviewing the AI’s code is higher than writing it yourself, it’s probably better to just write it.

 - **Skipping tests or reviews**: “AI wrote it” is never a reason to skip your due diligence.
-If anything, this code deserves more scrutiny — not less.
+If anything, this code deserves more scrutiny, not less.

 - **Losing your engineering instincts**: Relying too heavily on AI can dull your ability to spot smells, catch subtle bugs, or reach for the right abstraction.
-Use AI to support your thinking — not to replace it.
+Use AI to support your thinking, not to replace it.

 Remember that the tools are getting better, but our responsibility as engineers stays the same.